 See, that’s the beauty of open source software.
 If you don’t have the money for something, there’s bound to be an open source app to do the job.
 With exceptions, open source software is free, because what’s the point of making you pay for something if you can get the source code for free?
 Red Hat open-sourced their RHEL (Red Hat Enterprise Linux) and insisted you pay $30 for it, but the community said “no, we’re not paying,” and forked it into CentOS.

 You should also care about open source because it’s safer.
 How do you know AutoCAD isn’t spying on your every move?
 You know FreeCAD isn’t because anybody could look at the source code and say, “Hey wait a sec!
 This thing’s tracking us!”
-Then either the person could fork FreeCAD and remove the tracking code, or they could just tell the world, and everyone would go somwhere else.
-But you don’t know AutoCAD isn’t doing this, because not just anyone can get to the souce code.
+Then either the person could fork FreeCAD and remove the tracking code, or they could just tell the world, and everyone would go somewhere else.
+But you don’t know AutoCAD isn’t doing this because not just anyone can get to the source code.

 The biggest reason to care, though, is community.
 Everybody here is like a huge community.
-Taking Mozilla, one of the greatest not-for-profit orgonisations, they have an amazing community philosiphy.
+Taking Mozilla, one of the greatest not-for-profit organisations, they have an amazing community philosophy.
 Becoming a Mozilla contributor?
 Great!
 You’ll get T-shirts, mugs and all sorts of other cool stuff.
 Plus, you get to go to events like this:

 Woah.
 That pic sold me.
 How do I start?

 I’m glad you asked.
 If you want to contribute to Mozilla’s code, you can go to MDN (Mozilla Development Network) homepage.
 If you’re not really a programmer, you can learn how to get started with this article on opensource.com.
 For anywhere else, I can’t really say.
 I would advise, however, that you go to the homepage of the project and search for a “contribute” button.
 When you find one, click it.
 Good luck.